Gomersal: Street and locality names

 Gomersal also has some interesting street and place names, for example Mazy Brook (Mazebrook), Drub, Birdacre, Bleak Street, Wood Nook, Throstle Nest, Egypt, Worlds End, Fusden Lane, Monk Ings, Nutter Lane, Muffit Lane, Garfit Hill, Nibshaw Lane to name a few.

-Pubs include The Peacock (demolished for the M62 Motorway), The Scotland, The Bankfield, The West End, Shoulder of Mutton (now permanently closed), White Horse (Demolished for Sainsbury's building), The Wheatsheaf, Bulls Head, The Old Saw (The Saw), and The California.

-Clubs include Gomersal Cricket Club, Spen Victoria Cricket and Bowling Club, and Drub Working Men's Club.

 Gomersal also has a football club, Gomersal & Cleckheaton F.C., ranging from ages 6 to 17 and their traditional colours are red and black stripes.

 Gomersal was once home to Burnleys Textile Mill, which was a landmark in the Spenborough area.
 However, this has been demolished to make way for a new housing development of up to 300 homes.
 Gomersal has two primary schools; Gomersal Primary School and St Mary's First School.

 Notable people

+New Zealand photographer Henry Winkelmann's family moved to Follingworth House in 1865.
 The composer Arnold Cooke was born in Gomersal in 1906.
 Gomersal is the birthplace of novelist John Barlow, who has set several works of fiction in the village.